-where $r$ is the original floating-point value, $q$ the integer quantized value and $S$ and $Q$ are the quantization parameters, respectively scale and zero point.
+where $r$ is the original floating-point value, $q$ the integer quantized value, and $S$ and $Q$ are the quantization parameters, respectively scale and zero point.
 A fixed-point multiplication approach is adopted to cope with the non-integer scale of $S$.
-Thus, all computations are performed with integer-only arithmetic making inference possible on devices that do not support floating point.
+Thus, all computations are performed with integer-only arithmetic making inference possible on devices that do not support floating-point operations.
 We obtain two full-integer models by adopting both post-training quantization and quantization-aware training.
-With this second approach, fake nodes are added to the network graph, in order to simulate quantization effects during training, so that the gradient descent procedure can take into consideration the integer loss in precision.
+With this second approach, fake nodes are added to the network graph to simulate quantization effects during training.
+In this way, the gradient descent procedure can consider the integer loss in precision.

 All the inference results obtained with the five models are presented in Section \ref{quantitative_results}.